Pasta e Fagioli delivers bold flavor with beans, beef, and pasta in a warm, delicious soup.

 Quick Tip

 Want to know my secret ingredient for this soup?
-I use Rao’s® marinara sauce: (not sponsored!).
-This sauce adds such a great rich flavor!
+I use Rao’s marinara (not sponsored!).
+It adds such a rich, delicious flavor!

 How To Make Pasta e Fagioli